-David Brainerd was one of the first American missionaries to carry the gospel message to the Native Americans in New Jersey in their own language.
+Who is David Brainerd?
+David Brainerd was one of the first American missionaries to carry the gospel message to the Native Americans in New Jersey, New York, and eastern Pennsylvania in their own language.
 David’s story is full of trials and suffering, yet no account of his is ever told without revealing his faith in God.

 The Life of David Brainerd

 In his early years, David was very careful and serious in following God.
 However, he once said, “I had a very good outside but my heart was exceedingly sinful.”
 He made a commitment to enter into the ministry even though he was not a believer.
 When he was nineteen, he moved to an inherited farm and read through the entire Bible twice in a year, and began to see that his religion was legalistic and based upon his own efforts.
 He wrestled with God’s sovereignty in his soul and battled deep depression.
 He strongly fought with the fact that there was nothing he could do in his own strength to commend himself to God.

 In 1742, David Brainerd received his license to preach by Jonathan Dickinson, who later founded Princeton.
 Dickinson was also a Commissioner of Society in Scotland for Propagating Christian Knowledge, a Christian missionary sending organization.
 He tried to re-establish David in Yale, but with no breakthrough.
 After his unsuccessful attempt, he asked if David had considered becoming a missionary instead.
 After praying about it, Brainerd was overwhelmed by a strong desire that God wanted to use him in the work of missions to the lost souls of the Indians.

 “Here I am, Lord, send me; send me to the ends of the earth; send me to the rough, the savage pagans of the wilderness; send me from all that is called comfort on earth; send me even to death itself, if it be but in thy service, and to promote thy kingdom.””